LocalAIEnjoyer/Local-Ollama-AI-Interface/ReadMe.md

 Current Work-In-Progress/Being Reviewed Features:

--  Better Speech-to-text - While the current one works as mentioned above, I do want to make it more reliable.
+-  Better Speech-to-text - While the current one works as mentioned above, I do want to make it more reliable and, if possible, offline.
 As such I'm actively reviewing this aspect of the project.
 -  Better Text-to-speech - While offline TTS is the current priority to help improve the Project's independence, I do plan on trying to figure on how make the TTS have more emotion while reading the answers.
 -  Better Vtube Studio Compatibility - As mentioned on my Disclaimer, I do use this Project with VTube Studio.
 This means that I have two easy options for now.
 1 - "Have a still avatar that only moves the mouth when speaking" or 2 - "Have a permanently 'bobbing' avatar that moves the mouth when speaking".
 I want to review how to improve this and/or how to create a method for inputs to be sent directly to Vtube Studio
 -  Settings Menu - Making Configurations be in one single menu instead of having their own dedicated menu.